TM

 How do I know if my fear is rational caution or irrational anxiety?

 Rational caution leads to preparation and planning.
 Irrational anxiety leads to paralysis and avoidance.
 If your fear is motivating you to build runway, validate your idea, and create contingencies, it's serving you.
 If your fear is simply stopping you from taking any action at all—despite having done the preparation—it's become a cage.
-The strategies in this guide help transform paralysing fear into productive caution.
+The strategies in this guide help transform paralyzing fear into productive caution.

 My spouse or partner is even more scared than I am.
 How do I handle that?